-The Bachelor of Fine Arts degree requires a minimum of 120 credits and a 2.00 cumulative grade point average, which is the letter grade equivalent of C. Student records are evaluated after the end of each term and may be subject to academic actions as follows.
+The Bachelor of Fine Arts degree requires a minimum of 120 credits and a 2.00 cumulative grade point average, which is the letter grade equivalent of C. Student records are evaluated after the end of each term and may be subject to academic actions as follows; Any student whose record is deemed unsatisfactory will be informed of their academic standing by letter.

-- Students on academic probation who fail to earn a semester 2.00 GPA in the consecutive semester of attendance will be academically dismissed;
+- Students on academic probation who fail to earn a semester 2.00 GPA in the consecutive semester of attendance may be be academically dismissed;

-- Students having less than 30 credits remaining to complete their degree and who earn a semester grade point average less than 2.00 will be subject to academic probation.
+- Students having less than 30 credits remaining to complete their degree and who earn a semester grade point average less than 2.00 may be placed on academic probation.

 Graduate students are either a) in good academic standing, b) on probation, or c) subject to dismissal.